-The French West Indies, British Virgin Islands, Danish West Indies and U.S. Virgin Islands.
+The French West Indies, British Virgin Islands, Danish West Indies and US Virgin Islands.

 Known as Huguenots, they left their homes and everything they knew for the freedom to practice their own religion, rather than convert to Catholicism or face death.

 Family legend recalls that a Count Creque, along with his friends, the Markoe family, escaped together.

 Over time, they made their way northward, along the Leeward chain of islands to settle on the French island of St. Martins.

-From there, our branch of the family moved to the Danish West Indies, which became the U.S. Virgin Islands.
+From there, our branch of the family moved to the Danish West Indies, which later became the US Virgin Islands.

-Ten years after the United States purchased the Danish West Indies (March 31, 1917), the family became American citizens.
-Ironically, many now practice Catholicism.
+Ten years after the islands were ceded to the United States (March 31, 1917), the family became American citizens.

-Copyright © 2016 Valerie Sims.
+Copyright © 2023 Valerie Sims.
 All Rights Reserved.